 - Westminster has been recognized on The Princeton Review’s best colleges list for more than a decade.

-- The Princeton Review ranks Westminster in the top 15% of colleges and universities in the nation in their 2015 “Best 380 Colleges” guide.
-Westminster was also named as a 2015 “Best Western College” and ranked No. 16 in the “Town-Gown Relations are Great” (community relations) by The Princeton Review.
+- The Princeton Review ranks Westminster in the top 15 percent of colleges and universities in the nation in their 2017 “Best 381 Colleges” guide.

 - Westminster was included in The Princeton Review’s 2015 “Green Colleges” list for its sustainability efforts.

-Westminster currently has 15 varsity teams and two club teams, including: basketball (men’s and women’s), cross country (men’s and women’s), golf (men’s and women’s), lacrosse (men’s and women’s), soccer (men’s and women’s), track (men’s and women’s), and volleyball (women’s).
-Men's and Women's Skiing will compete as members of the Rocky Mountain Intercollegiate Ski Association (RMISA).
-Westminster’s club Snowboard teams will remain as members of the United States Collegiate Ski and Snowboard Association (USCSA).
+Westminster College Athletics is a provisional member of the Rocky Mountain Athletic Conference (RMAC) and NCAA Division II, and is projected to attain active membership beginning Fall 2018.
+Westminster currently has 17 NCAA II varsity teams and five club teams, including: basketball (men’s and women’s), cross country (men’s and women’s), golf (men’s and women’s), lacrosse (men’s and women’s), soccer (men’s and women’s), indoor/outdoor track (men’s and women’s), and volleyball (women’s).
+Men’s and Women’s Skiing compete as members of the Rocky Mountain Intercollegiate Ski Association (RMISA).
+Westminster’s snowboard teams are members of the United States Collegiate Ski and Snowboard Association (USCSA), Men’s Soccer Club and the Spirit Team (cheer and dance) are non-affiliated programs in Athletics and our newest program Cycling (men’s and women’s) is affiliated with USA Cycling and Inter-mountain Collegiate Cycling Conference (ICCC).

 Westminster contributes more than $180 million in economic benefit to the community annually, a 33% increase from 2009; and it provides the workforce with more than 900 well-qualified graduates every year.